morganstanley/hobbes/doc/en/language/types.rst

 Array sequences
 ---------------

-A *sequence expression* can be used to initialise an array for many of the primitive types.
+A *sequence expression* can be used to initialise an array of ints.
 The syntax is simple:

 ::

   > [1..4]
   [1, 2, 3, 4]
-  > ['a', 'd']
-  "abcd"
   > :t [1..4]
   [int]